When To Choose Family Mediation

 Amicable or low conflict divorces

-When both partners want to separate respectfully, divorce mediation can help them divide property, discuss finances, and make choices about the future without going to court.
+When both partners want to separate respectfully, divorce mediation can help them divide property, discuss finances and make choices about the future without going to court.
 This approach gives each person more control over the outcome.

 Child custody concerns

-Child custody mediation helps parents discuss parenting time and responsibilities.
+With child custody mediation helps parents discuss parenting time and responsibilities.
 It is structured to reduce tension and keep the child’s needs at the center of every discussion.

 Post divorce modifications